swamphobbit22/exhibition-website/README.md

 **View Collections**:

-By clicking 'View Collections' the suer can view all of their saved collections.
+By clicking 'View Collections' the user can view all of their saved collections.
 Each is shown in card form with the name of the collection, date created and a red 'delete' button.
 A collection can only be deleted if it is empty.
-I there are artworks inside the collection the user will need to remove each artwork and then delete the collection.
+If there are artworks inside the collection the user will need to remove each artwork and then delete the collection.

-The user can click into the collection to view their saved artworks and each artworked can be clicked to open the details page.
+The user can click into the collection to view their saved artworks and each artwork can be clicked to open the details page.

 The collections can be closed by clicking the 'Hide Collections' button - or it can remain open while you click the other buttons!